preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 This option is available for local Page Types, not for Tenant Page Types.

 **Note!
 This insctruction is undergoing evaluation.
-Come back on about two days time.**
+Come back in about two days time.**

 When you activate this option, the following is shown: